-- 7. Below Create Submodel, enter Address Components as the name for the submodel. - 8.
-Click OK.
+7. In the Create Submodel dialog box, type Address Components as the name for the submodel, and then click OK.

 ER/Studio Data Architect creates the Address Components submodel.

 What do the results look like and how do I navigate to the submodel?